Chi-An-Chen/LViT-CB/README.md

-# LViT-CBN : A Lightweight Vision Transformer with Competitive Blocks
+# LViT-CB : A Lightweight Vision Transformer with Competitive Blocks

 ## Environments
 ```